2kodevs/Search-Engine/README.md

     "rel": "[<doc1>, <doc2>, ...]",
 }
 ```
-Where `rel` is a list of relevant document for the query.
+Where `rel` is a list of relevant documents for the query.

 ### Registration

 Add your driver to the folder `src/corpustools/drivers/`.

-To register your driver eddit the `src/corpustools/drivers/__init__.py` like showed below
+To register your driver edit the `src/corpustools/drivers/__init__.py` like showed below

 ```python
 # some imports ...